-California State University, Stanislaus currently has 10 women's sororities on campus, each with a unique mission and purpose.
-All 10 organizations are officially chartered with the Student Leadership and Development, and are part of one or more on-campus Greek councils.
+Stanislaus State currently has 10 women's sororities on campus, each with a unique mission and purpose.
+All 10 organizations are officially chartered with the Student Leadership & Development and are part of one or more of the Greek councils on campus.
 Additionally, some groups are part of a larger National/International organization.

 The National Panhellenic Conference (NPC), founded in 1902, is an umbrella organization for 26 inter/national women's fraternities and sororities.
-Three of these sororities have chapters on the CSU Stanislaus campus.
-At CSU Stanislaus, these organizations are part of the Panhellenic Council.
-This council coordinates a yearly formal recruitment process for these groups, which is held each fall semester at CSU Stanislaus.
+Three of these sororities have chapters on the Stanislaus State campus.
+At Stanislaus State, these organizations are part of the Panhellenic Council.
+This council coordinates a yearly formal recruitment process which is held during the fall semester at Stanislaus State.

 College Panhellenic Association

-We, as the National Panhellenic Conference, are the governing body of all national sororities that are established at the CSUS Campus.
+We, as the National Panhellenic Conference, are the governing body of all national sororities that are established on the Stanislaus State Campus.
 The National Panhellenic Conference exists to promote the values of and to serve as an advocate for its member groups in collaboration with those members, campuses and communities.

 Alpha Xi Delta